aungwinthant/aungwinthant.github.io/_posts/2019-07-29-hello-world.md

 layout: post
 title: Hello World!
 categories: [introduction]
-tags: [intro, hello world, web, backend]
+tags: [hello world]
 fullview: true
-comments: true
+comments: false
 ---
 **Hello** I am a backend developer currently working at [BinaryLab](https://binarylab.io)

-Here you can see my ['GitHub Repo'](https://github.com/aungwinthant).
+Here you can see my [GitHub Repo](https://github.com/aungwinthant).

-I will be sharing about php, laravel, design patterns and everything I think I know.
+I will be sharing about php, laravel, design patterns and everything I know.
 So thank you for visiting.